 Along with main channel and side channel habitats of the La Grange Reach, IRBS also monitors water quality in major backwater areas including, Quiver Lake, Matanza Lake, , Chain Lake, Stewart Lake, Treadway Lake, Muscooten Bay, and Lily Lake, and tributaries including the Mackinaw, Spoon, Sangamon, and La Moine rivers.

 Some of the parameters measured at these sites include depth, secchi, temperature, dissolved oxygen, conductivity, pH, and velocity.
 One water sample is taken back to the lab and analyzed for turbidity, suspended solids, chlorophyll, and phytoplankton.
 Other water samples are collected, preserved, and later analyzed in a lab for different nutrients such as total nitrogen and total phosphorus just to name a few.

 More information and water quality data are available online at the UMESC LTRMP water quality page.

-Doyn Kellerhals coordinates the water quality sampling on the La Grange Reach at IRBS.
+Sara Sawicki leads the LTRM water quality monitoring on the La Grange Reach of the Illinois River at IRBS.